msoffredi/crypto-service/readme.txt

 java -jar target/crypto-service-1.0-SNAPSHOT.jar server config.yml

-Testing the application endpoints locally
+Accessing application endpoints locally

-To test the application you need to use an application or tool that will allow you to make standard API calls (POST requests) like curl or Postman.
+To access the endpoints locally you need to use an application or tool that allows you to make standard API calls (POST requests) like curl or Postman.
 All three endpoints will use JSON as the standard input and out format, so a standard 'Content-Type: application/json' is required (and submitted with responses).

 All endpoints are accessible locally at: http://localhost:8080